 You could call turning them on without touching them 'magic'.
 Or you could call it mutual masturbation!

-In a culture that prioritizes the penis and penetrative sex, opportunities for exploring our body’s other sensations and pleasures through any type of masturbation is mocked or minimized as being a last resort or not worth attention.
-But many other body parts can be stimulated and enjoy our attention, exploration, and touch.
+Unfortunately, opportunities for exploring our body’s other sensations and pleasures through any type of masturbation are often mocked or minimized as being a last resort or not worth attention.
+However, many other body parts can receive sexual stimulation and enjoy our attention, exploration, and touch.

 Improves body and self-esteem.